eiriksteen/ROS2SampleProject/README.md

 </details>

 ## Conclusion
 So now you know the basics.
 So what's next?
 Coding for drones!
-What could go wrong?
+What could possibly go wrong?

 ![Oups](https://c.tenor.com/D3cahLf26vAAAAAC/drone-cat-flying.gif)